kanishk-jain-01/tweetwise-ai/memory-bank/activeContext.md

 4.  **Debounced AI Requests**: A `useDebounce` hook was created and implemented.
 The application now waits for the user to pause typing before sending the content to the spell-check API, optimizing performance and reducing cost.

-5.  **End-to-End Spell Check**: The full loop is complete: user types in composer -> content is debounced -> API is called -> suggestions are returned -> suggestions are displayed in the UI.
+5.  **End-to-End Spell Check**: The full loop is complete and stable: user types in composer -> content is debounced -> API is called -> suggestions are returned -> suggestions are displayed in the UI -> suggestions can be accepted without causing loops.

 ### Key Architectural Decisions Made

+1.  **Request Cancellation Pattern**: Implemented AbortController pattern for all AI requests to prevent race conditions.
-1.  **Lifted State Management**: The dashboard now uses a "lift state up" pattern for communication between its panels.
-This is a standard React pattern that works well for the current level of complexity.
+2.  **Lifted State Management**: The dashboard uses a "lift state up" pattern for communication between its panels.
-2.  **In-Memory Caching**: A simple `Map`-based in-memory cache was implemented on the API route for rapid development.
-This should be upgraded for production.
+3.  **In-Memory Caching**: A simple `Map`-based in-memory cache was implemented on the API route for rapid development.
-3.  **Prop-Driven Components**: Feature components are now "dumb" and controlled by the parent dashboard page, making the component architecture cleaner and more predictable.
+4.  **Prop-Driven Components**: Feature components are now "dumb" and controlled by the parent dashboard page.
+5.  **Conservative AI Prompting**: Enhanced prompts with specific rules to reduce false positives and improve consistency.

 ## Next Steps (Immediate - Next 1-2 Sessions)